hamidzr/fog-alert/edge/alert/README.md

 this firmware is compatible with NodeMCU(LoLin) modules.

 ## Ack
-Arduino's "MQTT" and "OTA Update"'s examples to setup those functionalities in the firmware.
+Arduino's "MQTT" and "OTA Update"'s examples are used to setup those functionalities in the firmware.